seyidotun21-jpg/cust-segmentation/README.md

 - What are the most profitable customer segments, countries, and cities?
 - How do discounts offered impact overall sales and profitability?
 - What are the monthly or quarterly sales trends over the years?
-- How do shipping costs affect the overall profitability of orders?
 - Which customers contribute the most to the business over time?
-- How do high-priority orders compare with low-priority orders in terms of delivery speed and customer satisfaction?
 - How do customer segments perform differently across various global regions?

 ### Summary of Key Insights- Dashboard